MarcosSevert/MarcosSevert/README.md

 ## :thought_balloon: About Me
 - :speech_balloon: Currently completing a PhD in Computer Science with a specialisation in Reinforcement Learning.
-- :technologist: Currently working as a Backend Data Development Analyst at Experis IT.
+- :technologist: Currently working as a Data Analyst at Experis IT.
 - 🌱 Currently deepening my knowledge of Big Data, and learning about ML techniques.

 ## 🛠 My tech stack